ps-bond/rhinoPython/ringSizes/README.md

 Run the script with

-RunPythonScript
+`RunPythonScript`

-Find the file ringSizeGenerator.py and select it.  ring_size.py needs to be in the same directory (or pathed to it).
+Find the file `ringSizeGenerator.py` and select it.  `ring_size.py` needs to be in the same directory (or pathed to it).

-The alias to reshow the window is ShowRingsizeGenerator
+The alias to reshow the window is `ShowRingsizeGenerator`

+## To do

+Add the ISO sizes to the generated table

+Localisation?
+Could be interesting to do.